yinx/360docs/docs.md

 It also included a notification service to send notifications regarding milestones.

 Christophe mainly took care of front-end development while Philippe jumped onto back-end.
-This agreement would end up serving the team well as most of the back end developers ended up being sent on assignment and not having enough work to split between them while the workload on the front end would be a lot greater.
+This agreement would end up serving the team well as most of the back-end developers ended up being sent on assignment and not having enough work to split between them while the workload on the front end would be a lot greater.

 <a name="the_project"></a>
 ## The Project